 On October 25, 2012, Mr. López Madrid was called as "imputado", along with several other directors of Bankia, S.A. and Banco Financiero y de Ahorros, S.A., by a Spanish court investigating whether Mr. López Madrid and the other persons called as "imputado" in the investigation were involved in the misrepresentation of the financial condition of Bankia, S.A. in connection with its initial public offering.
 Mr. López Madrid advised us that he vehemently denies any allegations against him in connection with this matter and intends to defend himself vigorously.
-As part of the same proceeding, Mr. López Madrid, by the Spanish court in connection with its investigation into whether Mr. López Madrid and the other persons called as "imputado" in the investigation improperly used credit cards for personal expenditures paid by Bankia, S.A. and/or Caja Madrid.
-Mr. López Madrid advised Globe and FerroAtlántica that, upon learning that questions had been raised about his credit card charges in an internal audit, he had promptly reimbursed Bankia, S.A. ε 32,000 for the credit card charges paid by Bankia, S.A. and paid all taxes otherwise due and payable on account of such amounts.
+As part of the same proceeding, Mr. López Madrid was called again on January 28, 2015, along with several other directors of Bankia, S.A. and several former directors and senior executives of Caja Madrid, by the Spanish court in connection with its investigation into whether Mr. López Madrid and the other persons called as "imputado" in the investigation improperly used credit cards for personal expenditures paid by Bankia, S.A. and/or Caja Madrid.
+Mr. López Madrid advised Globe and FerroAtlántica that, upon learning that questions had been raised about his credit card charges in an internal audit, he had promptly reimbursed Bankia, S.A. €32,000 for the credit card charges paid by Bankia, S.A. and paid all taxes otherwise due and payable on account of such amounts.
 While the investigation with respect to the alleged financial misrepresentation is ongoing, on December 23, 2015, the Spanish investigative court concluded its investigations of the alleged misuse of the credit cards and, on January 14, 2016, the Spanish prosecutor filed charges in connection therewith against Mr. López Madrid, along with several other former directors and officers of Bankia, with the Spanish court.
 On February 1, 2016, the Spanish investigative court issued a ruling approving the charges.
 Approval of the charges by the Spanish investigative court is not a determination of guilt, but it marks the formal end of the investigative stage of the matter.
-Mr. López Madrid's appeal of this decision has been denied.
-Mr. López Madrid has advised us that he intends to defend himself vigorously in this matter.
+Mr. López Madrid's appeal of thi